 This section discusses the various communication technologies used in the highly fragmented smart water market, including LPWA technologies such as NB-IoT and LoRaWAN, and the reasons behind their adoption.
 For instance, many smart water meters naturally run on LPWA technologies since they only generate a small amount of traffic.
 It also talks about some particular cases, where Short Range technologies or mesh technologies are deployed.

 This section of the report focuses on the lack of government initiatives regarding the deployment of smart water meters.
 It further talks about the general public resentment about their deployment, especially in countries like South Africa, Bangladesh, Pakistan, Sri Lanka, and a few Southeast Asian markets (mainly due to poor understanding and unclear definitions about them).
-However, it also takes into account some of the steps (such as imposing fines and penalties) taken by the concerned authorities (like the governments of various countries) to bring about behavioural changes towards water conservation, which will act as a good incentive to adopt smart water meters.

-The key vendors section lists some of the main providers of products and services related to the market such as Landis+Gyr, Itron, Badger Meter, Diehl Metering, Neptune Technology Group (Roper Technologies), Xylem Inc. (Sensus), Kamstrup, Aclara, and Siemens.
-The report provides profiles of the various vendors including aspects most relevant to this Application Group, such as product offerings, pricing, financial results, and technology.
+The key vendors section lists some of the main providers of products and services related to the market, such as Landis+Gyr, Itron, Badger Meter, Diehl Metering, Neptune Technology Group (Roper Technologies), Xylem Inc. (Sensus), Kamstrup, Aclara, and Siemens.
+The report provides profiles of the various vendors, including aspects most relevant to this Application Group, such as product offerings, pricing, financial results, and technology.

 In the market forecasts section, we provide a summary of the forecasts from the Transforma Insights IoT Forecast Database:

-The report charts the growth in the number of devices, which will grow from 296 million in 2023 to 789 million in 2033.
+The report charts the growth in the number of devices, which will grow from 414 million in 2025 to 908 million in 2035.

 Transforma Insights forecasts are compiled on a country-by-country basis.
 This report includes a regional summary, showing splits between Australasia, Greater China, North America, Europe, Japan, Latin America, MENA, Russia & Central Asia, South East Asia, South Korea, India & South Asia, and Sub-Saharan Africa.